renatols-jf/spboot-chassi/README.md

 method available: `ApiCall::get()`, `ApiCall::post()`, `ApiCall::put()`, `ApiCall::path()`, , `ApiCall::delete()`.
 Despite having the option to configure the method calling `withApiMethod()`, that is generally not needed - a case when such initialization is needed will be treated bellow.
-Except for `ApiCall::get()`, which expects no body, all other methods described above have 3 different implementations:
+Except for `ApiCall::get()`, which expects no body, all other methods described above have 4 different implementations:

-- One that expects a Renderable, which will render the single object as the body of the request.
+- One that expects a `Renderable`, which will render the single object as the body of the request.
-- One that expects multiple Renderable, which will render them as a list as the body of the request.
+- One that expects multiple `Renderable`, which will render them as a list as the body of the request.
+- One that expects a `Media`, which will be rendered as the body of the request.
 - One that accepts any object.
 The API will make the best effort to export the object as the body.
 This is fine for Collections, Maps, etc. For a POJO, it will export the public getters.